infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Aftercare.md

 # The Gold Standard in Aftercare

 ## Target Outcomes
-- Enable children's smooth transition from childhood to adulthood by participation in the community life
+- Careleavers are able to smoothly transition from childhood to adulthood by participation in the community life
-- Develop qualifications and skills for apprenticeship/jobs/livelihood/entrepreneurship for socio - economic self - reliance
+- Careleavers have academic qualifications and skills for gainful employment/entrepreneurship for economic self reliance
-- Develop life skills for self - esteem, emotional intelligence, communication skills and relationship skills; and
+- Careleavers have essential life skills for self - esteem, including emotional intelligence, communication skills and relationship skills
-- Develop day-to -day living skills, and citizenship rights and responsibilities for the youth such as financial literacy, identity documents, etc.
+- Careleavers are able to live independently, knowing their citizenship rights and responsibilities such as financial literacy, identity documents, etc.

-- Ensure that the youth leaving care is freed of any stigma attached to their association with the juvenile justice system.**
+## Indicative Outputs
+-